MortezaHagh/MRPP-MATLAB/MAStar/readme.md

 ## MRPP_simple

-no cooperation at all: many collisions no time in open list
+no cooperation at all: many collisions no time in Open list

 #### functions